 It also shows how much Jesus cares for those He loves, but He isn’t limited.
 His love extends to all humanity suffering the effects of sin – which eventually lead to death.
 His love reaches out to everyone along with His healing power.

 The story also shows that Jesus approved of marriage.
 Peter had been blessed with a wife and family to care for and, even though his new career would take him away from them for days and months, he still had time for them.

 The name of the mother-in-law is not mentioned, but it wasn’t a necessary part of the story.
-The act of healing relied on no action by the mother in law.
-It was all Jesus, His touch, His love and His power over sin.
+The act of healing relied on no action by her.
+It was all Jesus, His touch, His love and His power.
 In gratitude, the woman’s first thought was to serve the man who healed her.
 May we mirror her actions and be more than willing to serve God for healing us from all our iniquities.

 Dear, Sweet, Jesus, you showed your power over sickness and death while you walked the earth, so I know that what lies beyond the grave is going to be amazing.
 While I wait for that day, strengthen me through your Word and continue to give me confidence to serve You alone.
 Amen!